House of Windsor Historic Country Palace Castle

-St. George’s Chapel is one of the most opulent church buildings in England with the burial plots of ten kings including Henry VIII and the beheaded Charles I, though I wonder if he needs two separate boxes.
-King Henry VIII’s armor can also be found a portrait of King Edward III along with a sword purportedly belonging to the 14th Century Plantagenet monarch who began the British Order of the Garter, now the most exclusive society of England nobility with ceremonies held in opulent glory on occasion at Windsor.
+St. George’s Chapel in late gothic style is one of the most opulent church buildings in England with the burial plots of ten kings including Henry VIII and the beheaded Charles I, though I wonder if he needs two separate boxes.
+Here can also be found a portrait of King Edward III along with a sword purportedly belonging to the 14th Century Plantagenet monarch who began the British Order of the Garter, now the most exclusive society of England nobility with ceremonies held in opulent glory on occasion at Windsor.

-The Doll Collection at Windsor is one of the most popular public attractions and for a royal house in miniature, Queen Mary’s Dolls House is one of the most famous in the world.
+The Doll Collection at Windsor is one of the most popular public attractions and for a royal house in miniature; Queen Mary’s Dolls House is one of the most famous in the world.
 Children are not allowed to play with it, but 1,500 craftsmen built this miniature lavish house for royal dolls with electric lights, hot and cold running showers and even flushing toilets.
 I bet even Ken and Barbie suffer from royal envy.